git-town/git-town/tools/videos/01-intro/script.md

 - delete the shell command history to avoid displaying unrelated commands: rm ~/.local/share/fish/fish_history
 ```

-Let's start building the feature.

-(( type "I am implementing my feature" ))

-(( screen: "2 hours later" ))
+(( show output of "ls -1" ))

 Okay, I have been hacking on this feature for some time now.

-I think I better sync my work with changes that were made in the meantime.
+I think I better sync my work with changes that other people made in the meantime.

-If there have been larger changes,
+If there have been any changes,
 I better get them them into my feature branch before I move any further.

 Otherwise I run the risk of modifying something that was also changed on the main branch
 and then I have a merge conflict that will be frustrating and error-prone to resolve.

 (( run "git sync" ))

-"git sync" also ran a number of Git commands for us.
+Git Town's "sync" command also ran a number of Git commands for me.

-Let's take a quick look what exactly it did.
+What did it do this time?

 (( highlight "git fetch --prune" ))
-As always, it starts by pulling the latest updates
+As always, it starts by downloading the latest updates
-from the remote repository down to our local repo.
+from the remote repository into to the local repo.

 (( highlight "git stash -u" ))
 Because we ran "git sync" in the middle of ongoing work,
-it stashes our uncommitted changes away
+it stashes our uncommitted changes
 so that they don't get in the way of what happens next.

 (( highlight "git checkout main" ))